TiniestHijack/chromebook_diagnostic_scripts/README.md

 This diagnostic tool assumes your are a system administrator logging into your account to troubleshoot a malfunctioning student or worker computer.

 # Troubleshooting
 The code should be easily understood, most of the key combinations are in the Chrome_Key_Coms library in the .cpp file.
 If you need a reference for key commands then check out the Arduino Keyboard and Mouse libraries.
+If you have a different version than those listed, you could easily adjust the timing and actions in the Chrome_Key_Coms library to fit your OS with a little trial and error.

 Some basic key commands can be found here: https://www.arduino.cc/reference/en/language/functions/usb/keyboard/keyboardmodifiers/